lkodinsson/MARS/Fantasy/ArtifactEquipment.md

 **Magic Cost:** ?sp
 **Price:** ?sp

-This staff is capable of casting several spells via a charged bonded and mana focused exceptional spellstone socketed in it.
-This staff is designed to be wielded by an accomplished spellcaster who may continue to cast the contained spells with the appropriate skills by spending mana when the spellstone runs out of charges.
+This staff is capable of casting several spells via a charged bonded and focused exceptional spellstone socketed in it.
+This staff is designed to be wielded by an accomplished spellcaster who may continue to cast the contained spells with the appropriate skills by spending focus when the spellstone runs out of charges.

-The following spells can be used collectively ? times per day, or by spending mana, with a +2 bonus to their rolls:
+The following spells can be used collectively ? times per day, or by spending focus, with a +2 bonus to their rolls:

 | Spell | Concentration |
 |:-|:-:|